rakinplaban/rakinplaban/README.md

 - 🎀 Mascot-driven development: I design projects around characters like `Sayuri`, `Luma`, and `Synthia`, who act as virtual helpers in my tools.
 - ☕ Urban gardening + simulation games.
+- 🎨 AI Art and image generation.
+Some of my arts on [DeviantArt](https://www.deviantart.com/rakin235)
 - 🐾 A quiet dream of a home filled with cats, coffee, and stories.

 ---